The Administration → Credentials area consists of three tabs:

 - Enter a Token name.

-Http Send Create a token to send data using HTTP.
+Sending data via HTTP Create a token to send data using HTTP.
 See the HTTP endpoint article for more information.
-Queries with Api v2 Use this token to restrict REST API query requests to a specific set of tables.
+Query data using REST API Use this token to restrict REST API query requests to a specific set of tables.
 With this kind of token you can start, stop and remove your own jobs or any matching the target tables.
-Queries with Api v2 and task/jobs administrator This is the same as Queries with Api v2, but allows you to start, stop, or remove any job within your domain.
+Query data and manage jobs using REST API This is the same as Query data using REST API, but allows you to start, stop, or remove any job within your domain.
 See the Authorizing REST API requests article for more information.

 Wildcard Description Example Matches